MicrosoftDocs/azure-dev-docs/articles/terraform/authenticate-script.md

 ms.topic: how-to
 ms.date: 05/11/2021
 ms.custom: devx-track-terraform
-# Customer intent: I want to authenticate to Azure using a service principal.
+# Customer intent: I want to authenticate to Azure from a script using a service principal.
 ---

 # Authenticate Terraform to Azure using a service principal